EMBL-EBI-SUBS/json-schema-validator/README.md

 ```json
 []
 ```
-An invalid validation response will look like:
+An example of a validation response with errors:

 HTTP status code `200`
 ```json